slikts/wtmap/README.md

 It doesn't modify the map in-place but recreates it in a special page because the Chrome content scripts can only access page DOM and not their JavaScript environment.

+The features added by this extension don't depend on Chrome-specific functionality and should be easily portable to other platforms.

 The idea of making this extension comes from the
 [War Thunder tactical map](https://play.google.com/store/apps/details?id=net.junkcode.warthundertacticalmap)